robolaunch/devspace-operator/CONTRIBUTING.md

 [style]: STYLEGUIDE
 [code-of-conduct]: CODE_OF_CONDUCT.md

 First of all, thank you for considering to contribute this project!
-We would be thrilled if you decide to contribute on any level.
-A collaborative work is essential for keeping it great, and improve the term cloud robotics.

 Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.